Court rejects plan that would have seen woman paying mortgage until aged 98

 Ulster Bank opposed the PIA, which proposed to restructure the length of the woman’s mortgage repayments to 348 months.
 Photograph: iStock

-The High Court has refused to approve a pensioner’s Personal insolvency Arrangement involving her making mortgage repayments on her home until she was aged 98.
+The High Court has refused to approve a pensioner’s Personal Insolvency Arrangement (PIA) involving her making mortgage repayments on her home until she was aged 98.

 In what is regarded as an important test case, Mr Justice Mark Sanfey said 69-year-old Ann Fennell, who owes Ulster Bank some €72,500, would not be reasonably likely to be able to comply with the terms of the proposed PIA.